therealdavids/codeissoftware/_posts/2018-04-20-with-the-heart.md

 <div class="philosophy-dialogue">

-It's 2:11 in the morning and you're trying to jam out this feature you've been working on hasn't been working out.
+It's 2:11 in the morning and you're trying to jam out this feature and it hasn't been working out.

 <span class="bubble you">
     "What if I try this?
 What if I use this heuristic instead?"